digitalocean/docker-distribution/docs/spec/api.md

 ```

 Optionally, if all chunks have already been uploaded, a `PUT` request with a
-`digest` parameter and zero-length body may be sent to complete and validate
+`digest` parameter and zero-length body may be sent to complete and validated
 the upload.
 Multiple "digest" parameters may be provided with different
 digests.
 The server may verify none or all of them but _must_ notify the
 client if the content is rejected.